WLXI: History

-This was not enough to save the station's format as Billy Satterfield of Winston-Salem took over ownership.
-On July 1, VJ Todd Yohn walked off the job after playing "Take This Job and Shove It" by Johnny Paycheck after hearing rumors that WLXI had been sold; these rumors suggested a religious broadcaster would be channel 61's new operator.
+This was not enough to save the station's format as Billy Satterfield of Winston-Salem bought controlling interest in Consolidated Broadcasters.
+On July 1, VJ Todd Yohn walked off the job after playing "Take This Job and Shove It" by Johnny Paycheck after hearing rumors that WLXI had been sold to a religious broadcaster.
 Another VJ resigned the next day, with Jay Johnson telling viewers he was leaving "because I feel like the station won't exist very much longer".
-WLXI experienced no further staff changes for the rest of July, but on August 1, another VJ and a receptionist were fired by Satterfield.
-VJ Erin Spencer told the News & Record that Satterfield said to her, "You shouldn't be doing this.
+WLXI experienced no further staff changes for the rest of July, but on August 1, another VJ, Erin Spencer, and a receptionist were fired by Satterfield.
+Spencer told the News & Record that when Satterfield fired her, he said to her, "You shouldn't be doing this.
 It's the devil's work.
 Think of those 7- and 8-year-olds who are watching and being influenced.
 Video music is the work of the devil."
+Spencer also said that Satterfield intended to turn channel 61 into a Christian station.

-The next day, Satterfield confirmed the station would switch to Christian programming in a gradual manner and that he had met with executives of the Trinity Broadcasting Network (TBN).
+The next day, Satterfield confirmed the station would gradually switch to an all-Christian format and that he had met with executives of the Trinity Broadcasting Network (TBN).
 TBN then bought WLXI from Satterfield for $300,000 and a $1.4 million loan to cover station debts.
 The full conversion to TBN programming took place in September 1985 ahead of the network closing on the sale in February.

 In 1989, TBN put WLXI and KNAT-TV in Albuquerque, New Mexico, up for sale; one possible reason was that cable systems in the area had dropped WLXI in 1986 for not having a measurable audience.
 Two years later, it sold WLXI to Tri-State Christian Television of Marion, Illinois, for $1.9 million, giving TCT its first station in the South.
 In April 2007, TCT pulled TBN programming from its stations in favor of programming supplied by the company.

 From 1993 to 2009, WLXI's signal was relayed on low-power translator station W18BG (channel 18, now WMDV-LD) in Danville, Virginia.
 In June 2009, that station was sold to the Star News Corporation (owners of WGSR-LD in that market) and stopped rebroadcasting WLXI's programming.

 At the end of June 2018, TCT closed WLXI's local studio and ended its local programming with the FCC's repeal of the Main Studio Rule, and the station from then on would be programmed through TCT's default national schedule.

 Technical information

 Subchannel

-WLXI is broadcast as one subchannel on the shared multiplex, as is co-owned WRAY-TV.
-The two broadcast the same programming but are assigned into separate media markets by virtue of their city of license.
+WLXI is broadcast as one subchannel on a shared multiplex with WUNL-TV.